Quarter of Scotland's NHS 24 winter calls unanswered

 A spokeswoman for NHS 24 said there had been an unprecedented growth in demand during the pandemic.

+Between 1 October and 16 January, 163,814 calls to the helpline were abandoned out of a total of 632,637, according to data provided to Scottish Labour.

-However, she pointed out that calls could be abandoned for numerous reasons, including patients ending the call after hearing the automated options such as accessing advice from the NHS Inform website, calling 999 or contacting the Covid information line.
+NHS 24 said calls could be abandoned for numerous reasons, including patients ending the call after hearing the automated options such as accessing advice from the NHS Inform website, calling 999 or contacting the Covid information line.

 The non-emergency 111 phone number operates an out-of-hours service for non-emergency medical and dental concerns but was expanded to a 24/7 operation during the pandemic.